why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/tw-cli.md

 `tumbleweed update`

-As explained above, packages installed from foreign repositories are not included in Tumbleweed snaphshots, and will not update when using `tumbleweed-cli`.
+As explained above, packages installed from foreign repositories are not included in Tumbleweed snapshots, and will not update when using `tumbleweed-cli`.
 For these packages you will still have to run `(sudo zypper ref &&) sudo zypper dup`.

 At any time you can then check the status of your system with respect to the latest snapshots released:

 `tumbleweed status`

-that returns for example:
+which returns for example:

 ```
 latest   : 20210414